peterjmarko/llm-narrative-framework/docs/FRAMEWORK_MANUAL.template.md

 | **Deduplication** | Unique Name + Birth Date | Removes duplicate entries from the source database. |

     The final output of this stage is the `adb_eligible_candidates.txt` file.

+    ```bash
+    # Create the list of eligible candidates
+    pdm run select-eligible
+    ```

 ##### Stage 3: LLM-based Candidate Selection (Optional)

 This stage is a second, optional filtering pass that uses LLMs to score the "eligible candidates" to determine the final, smaller subject pool.
 This entire stage can be skipped by setting `bypass_candidate_selection = true` in `config.ini`.

 1.  **Eminence Scoring (`generate_eminence_scores.py`):** Processes the eligible candidates list to generate a calibrated eminence score for each, producing a rank-ordered list that now includes `BirthYear`.

+    ```bash
+    # Generate eminence scores for all eligible candidates
+    pdm run gen-eminence
+    ```

 2.  **OCEAN Scoring (`generate_ocean_scores.py`):** A fully automated, resilient script that generates OCEAN personality scores for every subject in the eminence-ranked list.

+    ```bash
+    # Generate OCEAN scores to determine the final cutoff
+    pdm run gen-ocean
+    ```

 3.  **Final Selection & Cutoff (`select_final_candidates.py`):** Performs the final filtering and selection.
 It takes the complete OCEAN scores list and applies a sophisticated, data-driven algorithm to determine the optimal cohort size.
 The script first calculates the cumulative personality variance curve for the entire cohort, smooths this curve using a moving average to eliminate local noise, and then performs a slope analysis to find the "plateau"—the point of diminishing returns where adding more subjects no longer meaningfully contributes to the psychological diversity of the pool.
 It then resolves country codes and sorts the final list by eminence.

+    ```bash
+    # Create the final, transformed list of subjects
+    pdm run select-final
+    ```

+##### Determining the Optimal Cutoff Parameters

+To ensure the parameters for the final candidate selection algorithm were chosen objectively and were optimally tuned to the specific shape of the dataset's variance curve, a **systematic sensitivity analysis** was performed using the dedicated `scripts/analysis/analyze_cutoff_parameters.py` utility.
+The search space for the parameters was iteratively expanded to ensure a true global optimum was found.

+The script performed a grid search over a wide range of values for `cutoff_search_start_point` and `smoothing_window_size`.
+To avoid overfitting to a single "best" result, a sophisticated **stability-based recommendation algorithm** was used.
+This algorithm first identifies a cluster of high-performing parameter sets (those with a low error between the predicted and ideal cutoffs) and then calculates a "stability score" for each based on the average error of its neighbors in the parameter grid.
+The final recommendation is the parameter set with the best stability score, representing the center of the most stable, high-performing region.

+The final, expanded analysis revealed several key insights:

+*   **The Variance Curve Shape:** The cumulative variance curve has a distinct shape: a long, steep decline followed by a wide, shallow plateau containing long-wavelength, low-amplitude noise.
+*   **Justification for the Final Parameters:** A high `cutoff_search_start_point` (3500) was essential to force the analysis to begin *on the plateau*, isolating the region of interest.
+A large `smoothing_window_size` (800) was necessary to average out the long, shallow waves on the plateau, allowing the slope-based algorithm to detect the true global trend.

+Based on this comprehensive, data-driven analysis, the following optimal parameters were chosen and set in `config.ini`:

+*   `cutoff_search_start_point = 3500`
+*   `smoothing_window_size = 800`

+The plot of this analysis (see Figure S8) provides a clear visual justification for these choices.
+It shows how the algorithm, using these parameters, correctly identifies the start of the curve's final plateau, resulting in a final cutoff of 4,954 subjects.

+{{grouped_figure:data/reports/variance_curve_analysis.png | caption=Figure S8: Variance Curve Analysis for Optimal Cohort Selection.
+The plot shows the raw cumulative variance, the smoothed curve (800-pt moving average), the search start point (3500), and the final data-driven cutoff (4954).}}

 ##### Stage 4: Profile Generation

 This is the final stage, which assembles the personality profiles for the selected candidates.
 It involves a mix of automated and manual steps.

 1.  **Formatting (`prepare_sf_import.py`):** Formats the final subject list for import into the Solar Fire software.
 It performs a critical data integrity step by encoding each subject's unique `idADB` into a Base58 string and injecting it into the `ZoneAbbr` field.
 This technique allows a unique identifier to pass through the manual software step unharmed, ensuring a perfect data merge later.
 The `ZoneAbbr` field was specifically chosen as it is a text field that is passed through the software without modification and is not used in any astrological calculations, making it a safe channel for this data.

+    ```bash
+    # Prepare the final list for the manual import step
+    pdm run prep-sf-import
+    ```

 2.  **Manual Processing (Solar Fire):** The formatted file is imported into Solar Fire, which calculates the required celestial data and exports it as `sf_chart_export.csv`.

 3.  **Neutralization (`neutralize_delineations.py`):** This script uses a powerful hybrid strategy to rewrite the esoteric source texts.

     *   **Fast Mode (`--fast`):** For initial runs, this mode bundles tasks into large, high-speed API calls (e.g., all 12 "Sun in Signs" delineations at once).
 This is highly efficient but may fail on some large tasks.
     *   **Robust/Resume Mode (default):** For resuming or fixing failed runs, this mode processes each of the 149 delineations as a separate, atomic task.
 This granular approach is slower but guarantees completion by solving potential response truncation issues from the LLM.

+    ```bash
+    # Perform the initial, high-speed neutralization
+    pdm run neutralize --fast

+    # Automatically fix any failed tasks from the fast run
+    pdm run neutralize
+    ```

 4.  **Integration (`create_subject_db.py`):** Bridges the manual step by reading the Solar Fire chart export, decoding the unique `idADB` from the `ZoneAbbr` field, and merging the chart data with the final subject list to produce a clean master database.

+    ```bash
+    # Integrate the manual chart data export
+    pdm run create-subject-db
+    ```

 5.  **Generation (`generate_personalities_db.py`):** Assembles the final `personalities_db.txt` by combining the subject data with the neutralized delineation library according to a deterministic algorithm.

+    ```bash
+    # Generate the final personalities database
+    pdm run gen-db
+    ```

+    The output is `personalities_db.txt`, a tab-delimited file with the fields: `Index`, `Name`, `BirthYear`, and `DescriptionText`.

 This combination of automated scripts and well-defined manual steps ensures the final dataset is both high-quality and computationally reproducible.